scality/Zenko/tests/sfko/README.md

 A `Backend` has the following attributes

 ```
-name	# Human freindly name for this backend
+name	# Human friendly name for this backend
 type	# A constant describing this backends type
 bucket	# The cloudside bucket for this backend
 ```